klojang4j/klojang-templates/README.md

 ## Nested Templates

 In _Klojang Templates_ templates can be nested inside other templates (ad infinitum if you like).
-Why you would want that will be explained below.
-This section details the syntax for nested templates.
+Why you would want that is explained in the next chapter.
+This chapter details the syntax for nested templates.

 There are, in fact, two ways to nest one template inside another: via "inline templates" or via "included templates".
 Functionally